open-goal/jak-project/game/mips2c/readme.md

 When the linker links the `font` object file, it will call the `link` function defined there.
 This will add the function to the table of available mips2c functions.
 Note: this does **not** define the function.

+Note: you will need to add a third argument to `gLinkedFunctionTable.reg(` in the auto-generated code with the maximum amount of stack space that the function can use (not including functions it calls, just local use).

 ## Accessing the m2c from GOAL

 Replace the `defun` with: